About

 People rarely encounter information in isolation.
 Instead, they encounter it through algorithmic feeds that embed items within sequences and contexts that shape their salience, credibility, and integration with prior beliefs.
 We argue that human learning from recommender systems and the ways it may differ, can be understood by considering credibility as a computational problem of inference over time.
 The learner must identify reliable cues and sources, allocate attention, and update beliefs under constraints, which constitutes a computational problem that the human learner is optimized to detect and exploit.
 We claim that this problem acquires a rough solution from three fundamental control systems that the brain uses to maximize functioning across two desirable but competing performance dimensions: speed-accuracy, stability-flexibility, and generalization-multitasking.
 If improvements on one predictably degrades the other, then sequences that push the system toward speed, stability, or divided attention should yield predictable biases in belief updating.
 These trade-offs shape belief updating under sequenced exposure and serve to explain common findings in the misinformation and digital persuasion literature.

-Statements conveying news are presented with varying quality.
-Sensational, or ‘clickbait’ news is considered untrustworthy because they add cues distinct from the headline’s factual content.
-The specific nature and consequences of those cues for evidence processing are not yet understood.
-Competing accounts hold that sensational formatting either flags uncertainty and prompts more effortful scrutiny, or increases cognitive load and pushes reliance on partisan heuristics.
-In total, 80 participants from the U.S. judged the veracity of 64 headlines, varying in political congruence (congruent/incongruent) and truth (true/false), and were randomly assigned either to view clickbait or neutral formats.
-Results showed that both accuracy and response time exhibited a significant three-way interaction among style, congruence, and truth.
+Prior work shows that accuracy prompts reliably shift attention towards more careful decision-making, reducing belief in misinformation.
+Variation in headline format, beyond its content, may likewise act as a prompt that changes which evaluative dimension is applied during veracity assessment.
+We formalize this question using a rational inattention framework in which people selectively allocate limited evidence accumulation across multiple evaluative dimensions.
+However, this account predicts either that sensational (“clickbait”) cues may make evidence utilization more difficult and encourage reliance on polarized beliefs, or by signalling uncertainty, they may elicit stricter decision criteria and reduce false endorsements.
+In total, 82 participants from the U.S. judged the veracity of 64 headlines, varying in political congruence (congruent/incongruent) and truth (true/false), and were randomly assigned either to view clickbait or neutral formats.
+Results showed that both classification accuracy and response time exhibited a significant three-way interaction among headline style, congruence, and truth.
 For the clickbait condition, judgements aligned more strongly with political congruence, leading to more correct judgements for aligned headlines and fewer for conflicting ones.
 This pattern weakened under neutral formatting.
-A hierarchical drift-diffusion model indicated that clickbait changed how evidence was accumulated, less from cues about truth and more from partisan fit, without making people more cautious or pre-biased at the start.
+A hierarchical drift-diffusion model indicated that clickbait changed how evidence was accumulated, without making people more cautious or pre-biased at the start.
+Interpreted through rational inattention, these results suggest that clickbait makes it less worthwhile to accumulate evidence on the accuracy dimension.
+When accuracy evidence becomes noisier, partisanship is selected as an alternative, and judgments increasingly follow political congruence rather than truth.

 Making accuracy easier: credibility perceptions as a latent cause assignment problem (2025)